Personal | Resources | Information Statement Term Investment Account

 Interest rates are published on our website.
 The interest payable on your Term Investment is a fixed interest rate.

 Interest is calculated daily and compounded upon the maturity date.
-If your term investment is for 24 months you may choose to have interest paid annually.
+If your term investment is for 24 months, interest will be paid annually.

 What about fees and charges?